Product Pitch

 MVP Corridor

 The initial scope is deliberately narrow: the technical overlap corridor between SOC 2 Security and ISO 27001.
-Access-control invariants, MFA enforcement, repository protections, CI policy guarantees, cryptographic settings, and similar inspectable controls come first.
-The public fixture set now also includes dedicated synthetic cyber-baseline and AI-governance corridors, while the reviewed mapping pilot remains broader than the implemented proofs, covering public exact anchors across GDPR, IRAP, Cyber Essentials, NCSC CAF, NIST CSF 2.0, NIST SP 800-53, the EU AI Act, the EU GPAI Code of Practice, and NIST AI RMF, and keeping ISO AI standards at candidate status until licensed review exists.
+Access-control invariants, MFA enforcement, typed access-review exports, scoped password policy, managed web-application-firewall state, unique named infrastructure identities, customer and environment segmentation, centralized monitoring, repository protections, CI policy guarantees, secure baseline configuration, update hygiene, AI output disclosure, and similar inspectable controls come first.
+The public fixture set now also includes dedicated synthetic cyber-baseline and AI-governance corridors, and the medium/issued/cyber/AI slices now prove additional access-review, repository-integrity, CI-policy, secure-baseline, security-update, malware-protection, and disclosure predicates instead of leaving that wave as aspirational only.
+The reviewed mapping pilot remains broader than the implemented proofs, covering public exact anchors across GDPR, IRAP, Cyber Essentials, NCSC CAF, NIST CSF 2.0, NIST SP 800-53, the EU AI Act, the EU GPAI Code of Practice, NIST AI RMF, NIST AI 600-1, NIST AI 100-4, NIST AI 700-2, and the first ETSI AI entries, while keeping the ISO AI standards at candidate status until licensed review exists.
+The LegalLean runtime handoff is now live across every current public fixture, even though that still falls short of a released live-evidence verifier.

 Architecture